-Starting in 2022, once wage enhancement/HCCEG requirements have been fully met, CMSMs and DSSABs have the flexibility to use remaining wage enhancement to support other child care expenditures, such as Pay Equity Memorandum of Settlement.
+Once wage enhancement/HCCEG requirements have been fully met, CMSMs and DSSABs have the flexibility to use remaining wage enhancement to support other child care expenditures, such as Pay Equity Memorandum of Settlement.
 See Section 9 for further details.

 SPECIAL NEEDS RESOURCING EXPENSE